 Increased lead generation is a core goal for channel partner program.
 Channel partners hope to leverage the OEM’s brand and products to attract more leads, and OEMs hope that channel partners’ networks and niche experiences will bring in far more leads than they could otherwise reach.

-But the reality is that channel partner lead generation can still be difficult.
+But the reality is that lead generation partnerships can still be difficult.
 Partner companies face a variety of unique challenges and there’s a lot riding on their success.

 When a partner doesn’t generate enough leads, it’s not just their revenue that’s in jeopardy.
 They may also risk losing good status or specific perks from the partner program.
 When multiple partners struggle to generate enough leads, the program itself may be at risk.